jyasskin/CBORbis/draft-ietf-cbor-7049bis.md

 ## Numbers {#numbers}

-An application or protocol that uses CBOR might restrict the representations of numbers.
-For instance, a protocol that only deals with integers might say that floating-point numbers may not be used and that decoders of that protocol do not need to be able to handle floating-point numbers.
-Similarly, a protocol or application that uses CBOR might say that decoders need to be able to handle either type of number.

 CBOR-based protocols should take into account that different language environments pose different restrictions on the range and precision of numbers that are representable.
 For example, the JavaScript number